-- (1) Includes beneficially owned shares held in our employee 401(k) savings plans, shares deferred under our Long Term Incentive and Share Award Plan in a stock for compensation program that was discontinued in 2001 and shares deferred under our Non-Employee Director Deferred Compensation Plan. - (2) While not required to be reported, we include unvested time-based restricted share units held by executive officers because we believe this demonstrates how the interests of our executive officers and shareholders are aligned. - (3) Includes 5,767 shares of out common stock that are held in a parental trust of which Mr. Chandler is a co-trustee. - (4) Includes 2,997 shares of our common stock that are held by Mr. Edwards' spouse.
-These shares are not subject to Mr. Edwards' voting or investment power. - (5) Includes 4,000 shares of our common stock that are held in a trust of which Mr. Krause and his spouse are the trustees and Mrs. Krause is the beneficiary. - (6) Includes 18,317 shares held in a trust in the name of Mr. Ruelle's spouse, of which Mr. Ruelle and his children are beneficiaries. - (7) Includes 127,226 shares of our common stock held by three other executive officers and shares referred to in items (3) through (6) above. - (8) Includes 23,575 unvested time-based restricted share units held by three other executive officers.
+- (3) Includes 5,767 shares of our common stock that are held in a parental trust of which Mr. Chandler is a co-trustee. - (4) Includes 3,127 shares of our common stock that are held by Mr. Edwards' spouse.
+These shares are not subject to Mr. Edwards' voting or investment power. - (5) Includes 4,000 shares of our common stock that are held in a trust of which Mr. Krause and his spouse are the trustees and Mrs. Krause is the beneficiary. - (6) Includes 18,317 shares held in a trust in the name of Mr. Ruelle's spouse, of which Mr. Ruelle and his children are beneficiaries. - (7) Includes 57,172 shares of our common stock held by two other executive officers and shares referred to in items (3) through (6) above. - (8) Includes 21,590 unvested time-based restricted share units held by two other executive officers.